 Sec.
-513. Authorization to Tribal Commission to Adopt Regulations for Class III Gaming.
+514. Authorization to Tribal Commission to Adopt Regulations for Class III Gaming.

-Prior to the commencement of Class III gaming, and upon the concurrence of the State, the Tribe hereby authorizes the Tribal Commission to develop and adopt initial detailed regulations to govern the operation and management of the gaming premises.
+Prior to the commencement of Class III gaming, the Tribe hereby authorizes the Tribal Commission to develop and adopt initial detailed regulations to govern the operation and management of the operation and management of the gaming premises.
 These regulations shall ensure that the interests of the Tribe and the State relating to Class III gaming are preserved and protected.
-The regulations shall maintain the integrity of the gaming operations and shall reduce the dangers of unfair or illegal practices in the conduct of the Class III gaming operation.
-The initial regulations to govern the operation and management of the gaming operation shall be listed in Appendix C of the Compact, and may be revised upon the concurrence of the Tribal Commission and the State.
-The right to object to such concurrence is subject to a prescriptive period of sixty (60) days.
+The regulations shall maintain the integrity of the gaming operation and shall reduce the dangers of unfair or illegal practices in the conduct of the Class III gaming operation.
+The regulations shall be at least as stringent as those required by the IGRA and all other applicable laws, rules and regulations of the National Indian Gaming Commission and the federal government